ijonele/tech-writer-spec-rita/04-endpoints.md

 ### Responses

 On success, the API will return the details of task you've just created.
-Note that an ID will be assigned to your task automatically.
+Note that an ID will be assigned to your task automatically, and the `status` will be `OPEN` by default.

 ```json
 {